Spring Records

 Spring Records was an American record label established in New York City in 1967.
-It was formed out of an artist and production management company set up earlier by Bill Spitalsky, Roy Rifkind and Jules "Julie" Rifkind.
-The label name came from their surnames, "Sp" for Spitalsky and "ri" for Rifkind.
-It was associated with the Polydor group.
+It was formed out of an artist-and-production management company set up earlier by Bill Spitalsky, Roy Rifkind, and Jules "Julie" Rifkind.
+The label name came from the trio’s surnames, "Sp" for Spitalsky and "ri" for Rifkind.
+It was distributed by Polydor Records.

-It primarily released soul and funk music, and was described as "one of the most important soul labels of the 1970s".
-Initial recordings were distributed through MGM Records, but it was later associated with the Polydor group, which handled distribution and marketing.
+The label primarily released soul and funk music, and was described as "one of the most important soul labels of the 1970s".
+Initial recordings were distributed through MGM Records, but it was later associated with Polydor Records after PolyGram bought the former in 1974, which handled distribution and marketing.